BOARD OF DIRECTORS

 Beth Gall, Board Member

-Beth has 2 daughters who were born and raised in Rappahannock County, attended Rappahannock County schools and Rapp Nature Camp.
-Rachel is an ELL teacher in Frederick County, VA.
-And Hannah is a nurse-manager in the NICU at UVA Hospital.
+Beth has two daughters who were born and raised in Rappahannock County, attended Rappahannock County schools and Rapp Nature Camp.
+Rachel is an ELL teacher in Loudoun County, VA.
+And Hannah is a nurse in the NICU at UVA Hospital.

 Erin Platt, Board Member

 Former camper at Rapp Nature Camp and Nature Camp at Vesuvius, mother of current Rapp Nature Camp camper, and former teacher and current board member of Child Care and Learning Center of Rappahannock County, Erin has spent much of her life involved in early childhood learning.
 She sees the great value for kids to disconnect from computer screens and immerse themselves in a direct experience of the natural world.
 She also enjoys being an occasional cast member of RAAC theatre group and fully participating in a community she has called home for over 35 years.

 Erin’s experience as a camper at Rapp Nature Camp brings immeasurable value to our board.
 She helps keep alive the child’s eye view with the broader perspective of a parent.
 As she says in a recent Rapp News article, “I was eight years old when I had my first experience at Rappahannock Nature Camp and nearly thirty years later I can remember every sight, every smell, every feeling.
 When was the last time you went outside and sat down on the ground and just listened?
 Listened with no regard for the dirt that will end up on your backside or the dew from the grass that is soaking into your shoes… At Nature Camp my sense of wonder was encouraged and rewarded.
 I learned many facts about the animals and plants and atmosphere around me.
 More importantly, though, I learned how to respect, protect, and be a part of the natural world that existed long before me and will continue to exist long after I’m gone.”